The Place to Share

 • Wildlife: many alligators, bass, anhinga,, ibis, vultures, ducks, great blue heron, turtles, saw grass, hyacinth, hydrilla, and other water plants

-• Special Regulations: Because of the impressive population of large alligators, I would avoid this paddle during mating season in the spring and I would not take any small pets along on a paddle here.
+• Special Regulations: Because of the impressive population of large alligators, I would avoid this paddle during mating season in the spring and I would not take along any small pets.

 Entry and Exit

-• Directions: Exit Interstate 95 at Route 192 westbound.
-Turn south (left) into Camp holly about 1 mile down the road just after crossing the bridge over the St. Johns River.
+• Turn south (left) into Camp Holly just after crossing the bridge

 • GPS: N 28 degrees 05.098' W 80 degrees 45.155'